swiftlang/swift-evolution/proposals/0311-task-locals.md

 This implies that stored values may be accessed from different tasks executing concurrently.
 In order to guarantee safety, task-local values must conform to the `Sendable` protocol, introduced in [SE-0302](0302-concurrent-value-and-concurrent-closures.md).

 Accessing task-local values is synchronous and may be done from any context.
 If no task is available in the calling context, the default value for the task-local will be returned.
-The same default value is returned if the acessor is invoked from a context in which a task is present, however the task-local was never bound in this, or any of its parent tasks.
+The same default value is returned if the accessor is invoked from a context in which a task is present, however the task-local was never bound in this, or any of its parent tasks.

 The specific lookup mechanism used by this accessor will be explained in detail in the next sections.